Compassionate Dementia

 Sarah supported her parents through serious illnesses and dementia.
 She knows firsthand the stress, uncertainty, and emotional toll that caregiving brings — and the difference it makes when you have practical tools and support.
 Knowledge is power!

-I’ve combined my lived experience with professional expertise as a Certified Positive Approach to Care (PAC) Dementia Trainer, a GPA Certified Educator, and a Certified Program Director for Dementia Care.
+I’ve combined my lived experience with professional expertise as a Certified Positive Approach to Care® (PAC).
+Dementia Educator and Trainer, GPA Behaviour and U-First Certified, and a Certified Program Activities Director for Dementia Care.

 Through customized workshops, one-on-one coaching, and professional training, I equip both families and health care teams with practical skills to: